fbarraquand/predatorpreyDynamics_wFRdata/README.md

 * There can be change in several orders of magnitude in the eigenvalues (e.g. from $10^3$ to $10^{-2}$).
 Does this mean I should consider everyting below 2 orders of magnitude from the max to zero?
 In which case there would not be full rank matrices...
 Or switch to symbolic computation, but if I can avoid that I'd rather do so...

 * NB Important: the fact that the "basic" parameter set is identifiable may be due to the fact that it exhibits fluctuation when noise is added, which in turn might be due to a pair of complex eigenvalues -- dampened oscillations to equilibrium.
 To check.
 Although we have r=2 so the basic prey model might exhibit dampening oscillations as well.
 A Jacobian computation might be really needed!

+### Progress report FB 14/01/2019

+* Identifiability assessed for the model and parameter correlations highlighed, for both bayesian and frequentist versions of the code.
+Code in ``Hessian.R`` notably improved.
+Added (over the last few weeks) more diagnostics of posterior distributions in the bayesian ``longTS_T=1000`` folder.
+Profile log-likelihood code improved as well.

+* Jacobian-based stability analysis of the deterministic model allows to classify noisy cycles vs perturbed focus parameter sets.
+In ``analytical``

+* A delayed FR, depending on densities at the previous time step, rather than depending on current density was found in the simulation code in the ``bayesian`` folder (hence model simulated was slightly different than fitted).
+The ``simulations`` folder was corrected accordingly.
+In the ``frequentist`` folder, we had a delayed FR that was both simulated and fitted.
+Therefore all previous results (e.g., on identifiability and parameter correlations) may hold, even though the final model that makes sense biologically and that we want to analyse has a FR<sub>t</sub> that depends on N<sub>t</sub> and P<sub>t</sub>.
+Suprisingly, the delayed FR model was not much more instable than the nondelayed FR model, which probably explain why this error was not found until now.
+Now corrected.

+* The reparameterization was corrected (after looking up the equations in the math derivations).
+It looks like the (r,K) and (s,Q) correlations are now mostly removed, but the (C,D) or (a,h) correlations are more "resistant" to reparameterization...